opendistro/for-elasticsearch-docs/docs/install/tar.md

 # Tarball

 The tarball installation works on Linux systems and provides a self-contained directory with everything you need to run Open Distro for Elasticsearch, including an integrated Java Development Kit (JDK).
-The tarball is a good option for testing, but we recommend Docker or a package manager for production deployments.
+The tarball is a good option for testing and development, but we recommend Docker or a package manager for production deployments.

 The tarball supports CentOS 7, Amazon Linux 2, Ubuntu 18.04, and most other Linux distributions.
 If you have your own Java installation and you set `JAVA_HOME` in the terminal, macOS works as well.